Axar Patel

 Akshar Rajeshbhai Patel (born 20 January 1994) is an Indian international cricketer.
 He plays for the Indian national team as an all-rounder in all the three formats.
 He is a left-handed batter and slow left-arm orthodox bowler.
 Patel represents Gujarat in domestic cricket and captains Delhi Capitals in the Indian Premier League.
-He was part of the Indian teams that won the 2024 T20 World Cup and the 2025 Champions Trophy.
+He was part of the Indian teams that won the 2024 and 2026 T20 World Cups and the 2025 Champions Trophy.

 He made his ODI debut on 15 June 2014 against Bangladesh.
 He was selected in India's 15-man squad for the 2015 Cricket World Cup held in Australia and New Zealand.
 He made his Test debut for India against England on 13 February 2021, where he took 7 wickets.
 He became the ninth bowler for India to take a five-wicket haul on debut in Test cricket.

 Domestic career

 In his second first-class match, against Delhi in November 2013, Patel took 6 for 55 in the first innings.
 This was his first five-wicket haul.

 Patel played just one first-class game in his debut season for Gujarat, but had a more successful showing in 2013.
 Slotted primarily as a bowling allrounder, the left-arm spinner got his first IPL contract with Mumbai Indians ahead of IPL 2013, although he was on the bench for the entire season, the team won the title in that year.

 He was one of the key contributors to India Under-23s' title win in the 2013 ACC Emerging Teams Cup, with seven wickets, including a four-for in the semi-final against UAE.

 He was one of the consistent performers for Gujarat in the 2013/14 Ranji Trophy, finishing the season with 369 runs at an average of 46.12 and 29 wickets at 23.58.
 In early 2014, he was named the BCCI Under-19 cricketer of the year for the 2012/13 season.

 In August 2019, he was named in the India Red team's squad for the 2019–20 Duleep Trophy.
 In October 2019, he was named in India C's squad for the 2019–20 Deodhar Trophy.